Brodrick Bunkley: Philadelphia Eagles

 Bunkley held out until August 4, 2006, when he agreed to a six-year contract with the Eagles.

 He was the Eagles' second-string defensive tackle during the 2006 season and played sparingly.

 On November 19, 2006, Bunkley was suspended by the Eagles for one game as a result of him missing the team flight to Indianapolis.
 Bunkley claimed he missed the team flight because he was picking up some fried chicken for the defensive line, as part of a rookie tradition.

 In the 2007 season, Bunkley became a starting defensive tackle for the Eagles alongside Mike Patterson.
 He recorded 30 tackles and three sacks.
 After becoming the starter in 2007, Bunkley started in every game in 2008 and 2009.
 In week 5 of the 2010 season, Bunkley suffered an elbow injury, but managed to play in 14 games.

 Denver Broncos

-Bunkley was traded to the Cleveland Browns in exchange for a fifth-round pick in the 2012 NFL Draft on July 30, 2011, but the trade was voided after Bunkley did not report.
-He was instead traded to the Denver Broncos in exchange for an unspecified pick in the 2013 NFL Draft on August 1.
+Bunkley was traded to the Cleveland Browns in exchange for a fifth-round pick in the 2012 NFL draft on July 30, 2011, but the trade was voided after Bunkley did not report.
+He was instead traded to the Denver Broncos in exchange for a conditional pick in the 2013 NFL draft on August 1.
+He played in all 16 regular season games for the Broncos, as well as their two playoff games.